testflows/TestFlows-WebSite/source/handbook/index.md

         note("some note")
 ```

-When the above example is executed it will produce the following output that shows that the
+When the above example is executed, it will produce the following output that shows that the
 result for `/manual scenario/automated action` was set automatically
 based on the automated actions performed in this step.